 Disability benefits from any other program do not automatically qualify you for this exemption.
 You may need information on disability ratings from the civil service, retirement programs or from insurance documents, military records, or a doctor’s statement.

-You may receive the disability exemption in addition to the general homestead exemption but not in addition to the over-65 homestead exemption.
+You may receive the disability exemption in addition to the general homestead exemption but not in addition to the age 65 or older homestead exemption.

 A tax ceiling is also offered on the disability exemption by the school districts, Jefferson County, and the City of Port Arthur, and it is transferable.